by Barbara Evans, M.D.

 Dr. Evans is certified by the American Board of Oral and Maxillofacial Surgery and the American Board of Cosmetic Surgery (Facial).
 He is a member of many professional societies including the American Association of Oral and Maxillofacial Surgeons, the American Academy of Cosmetic Surgery and the American Academy of Facial Plastic and Reconstructive Surgery.
 In 1997 he was one of only 26 Oral and Maxillofacial Surgeons that had been accepted into the fellowship of the American College of Surgeons since its inception in 1913.
 He was an examiner for the American Board of Oral and Maxillofacial Surgery for seven years.
 He is on the active medical staffs of Grant Medical Center, The Ohio State University Hospitals, Columbus Children’s Hospital and The University of Illinois-Chicago Hospital.

 Dr. Evans has lectured internationally about facial surgery for over 25 years.
-He has lectured about deeper plane facelifts, endoscopic browlifts and endoscopic facelifts in Toronto, London, Washington, Miami, New Orleans, Phoenix, Chicago, and Los Angeles.
+He has lectured about deeper plane facelifts, endoscopic browlifts and endoscopic facelifts in Toronto, London, Hamburg, Washington, Miami, New Orleans, Phoenix, Chicago, and Los Angeles.
 In 2000 he spent two weeks in London teaching Plastic Surgeons various facial aesthetic surgical techniques.
 Dr. Evans is an Associate Professor at The Ohio State University, an Assistant Professor at the University of Michigan, and an Associate Professor at the University of Illinois – Chicago.
 He is very active in the resident teaching programs at these institutions and performs Facial Aesthetic Surgery at UIC.

 Dr. Evans has published multiple scientific articles about facial surgery and has written chapters in five surgery textbooks.
 He is currently working on his own textbook, Maxillofacial and Facial Aesthetic Surgery.